Military Disney Tips

 Liberty Square

 Liberty Square will immerse you in America’s colonial history, from the thirteen colonies to the Hudson River of the Gilded Age.
-Listen to and see our Presidents, past and present in the Hall of Presidents or hangout with hitchhiking ghosts in the Haunted Mansion.
+Listen to and see our Presidents, past and present, in the Hall of Presidents, or hang out with hitchhiking ghosts in the Haunted Mansion.

 Attractions

-Liberty Square Riverboat – Ride aboard a recreated steam powered paddle wheel boat on the Rivers of America.
-The Liberty Belle a real functioning paddle wheel steamboat was built right on property.
-Enjoy the 17-minute ride along the Rivers of America where you’ll see lots of scenery while listening to your tour guide Mark Twain.
+Liberty Square Riverboat – Ride aboard a recreated steam-powered paddle wheel boat on the Rivers of America.
+The Liberty Belle, a real functioning paddle wheel steamboat, was built right on property.
+Enjoy the 17-minute ride along the Rivers of America, where you’ll see lots of scenery while listening to your tour guide, Mark Twain.

-While waiting for the next showing you can spend a little time looking through the small Hall of Presentness Museum.
+While waiting for the next showing, you can spend a little time looking through the small Hall of Presentness Museum.

 At the end of the queue and you’ll board your Doom Buggy from a moving belt walkway for a tour of the mansion and the graveyard “outside.”
 The doom buggies will accommodate 2+ with small kids.
 You will see lots of unique visual illusions and audio-animatronic ghouls and ghosts.
 Beware of hitchhiking ghosts!

-The Liberty Tree – Take time to admire the Liberty Tree, a 135-year-old live oak which was transplanted from another location on Disney property that had a full-grown weight of 35 tons when moved in 1971.
+The Liberty Tree – Take time to admire the Liberty Tree, a 135-year-old live oak that was transplanted from another location on Disney property that had a full-grown weight of 35 tons when moved in 1971.
 The tree represents the communal meeting places in many New England towns, where American Revolutionaries met.
 The 13 lanterns hanging in the tree represent the 13 original colonies.
 Look for the replica of the Liberty Bell nearby.

 Dining